“Feathers appear when angels are near”

 Spread Your Wings!
 Dell Children’s Hospital, Art of Giving 2017, © Elizabeth Bryan Jacobs

-mixed media on canvas, 39 x 78 inches
+Mixed media wall sculpture, 39 x 78 inches